midobal/midobal.github.io/publications.markdown

 **2023** <br />
 {: .timeline}
 Ángel Navarro, Miguel Domingo and Francisco Casacuberta.
+**PRHLT’s submission to WLAC 2023.**
+*In Proceedings of the Eight Conference on Machine Translation.
+In press.*
+{: .justify}

+Ángel Navarro, Miguel Domingo and Francisco Casacuberta.
 **Segment-based Interactive Machine Translation at a Character Level.**
-*In Proceedings of the Annual Conference of the European Association for Machine Translation.
-In Press.*
+*In Proceedings of the Annual Conference of the European Association for Machine Translation, pages 239–248.* [pdf](https://aclanthology.org/2023.eamt-1.23.pdf).
 {: .justify}

 **2022** <br />